 If you have any pain OR BLEEDING while brushing or have any questions about how to brush properly, please be sure to call the office.

-The bacteria responsible for periodontal disease usually gains a start between the teeth where your toothbrush cannot reach.
-Many patients think oral water irrigation is effective, but in reality, flossing is the most effective way to remove plaque from those surfaces.
+The bacteria responsible for periodontal disease usually gain a start between the teeth where your toothbrush cannot reach.
+Many patients think (or hope) that oral water irrigation is effective, but in reality, flossing is the most effective way to remove plaque from those surfaces.
 However, it is important to develop the proper technique with floss.
 Our hygienists will help with your technique to practice this preventive step until it becomes easy for you!

 Caring For Sensitive Teeth